🎁 Give the gift of Extern 🎁

 Hi [Interviewer Name],

 This round confirmed my enthusiasm for the role.
-Learning about [new detail from round 2] gave me an even clearer picture of how my experience with [relevant skill] could contribute to the team's goals.
+Learning about [new detail from round 2] gave me a clearer picture of how my experience with [relevant skill] could add to the team's goals.

-I'm looking forward to hearing about next steps and am happy to provide references or any additional materials.
+I'm looking forward to next steps and happy to provide references or any additional materials.

-Why it works: The confident tone matches the relationship you've built over two rounds.
-Mentioning "new" information from round 2 shows you're paying closer attention each time.
+Why it works: More confident tone, and mentioning "new" information from round 2 shows you're engaging more deeply each time.

 Template 5: After an Internship Interview